Linguist, specialized in American English and psycholinguistics; inventor of Language Mapping, a generative grammar; author and translator.

 You are going to be an en-en, was a phrase you could hear in Poland also many years after the Round Table, if you were not inclined for Polish services.
 The acronym meant “name unknown”, in Polish nazwisko nieznane.
 It was used under Communism for bodies difficult or impossible to identify.

 Year 2009, the acronym “NN” recurred for surveillance.
 Purportedly, it was to mean telephone “number unknown” (Polish, numer nieznany).
 Polish services claimed they had no idea what phone number they were monitoring or wanted to monitor.
 The judge granted a warrant, and the object turned out to be a politician, Janusz Kaczmarek.

 The “dummy citizen”

-Communist times, a Bureau B human target was nicknamed figurant ― a dummy, poser, silly, someone to pretend.
+Communist time, a Bureau B human target was nicknamed a "figurant: ― a dummy, poser, silly, someone who pretends.
 In colloquial Polish, a term to get along with thieves and their jargon.
 A surveillance task would be worded as,

 Addresses, contacts, and lifestyle; observation to be continued also if the dummy departs | Adresy i kontakty oraz tryb życia; w razie wyjazdu figuranta obserwację prowadzić dalej.

 The facsimile below shows a declassified document from 1969, with the word “dummy” (Polish, figurant) in a red frame.
 It also says the person was taken under observation based on a photograph | na podstawie fotografii.